biggreenegg/JKEBanking/README.md

 basic auth checked, no verify unchecked. also testing a different link (task 90). found that only one link can be added in commit message... - permission denied

-reviewed config steps and noticed a potential error - project uuid did not have "_" at start. trying now with the "_" -
+reviewed config steps and noticed a potential error - project uuid did not have "_" at start. trying now with the "_" - permission denied

+FINALLY FOUND THE F'ING ISSUE. it looks for the uuid in two places: 1) hub.jazz.net and 2) localhost the permission denied was only related to hub.jazz.net (because no project uuid exists). the localhost link is available. can now work on adding this as a potential demo in module 4...